kartiknair/linx/doc/builtins.md

 1. `len(something)` returns the length of `something` where something is either a string, list, or object
 2. `range(start, end, step)` returns a list of numbers based on the arguments. similar to python's `range`
 3. `toString(value)` converts any value to a string form
+4. `keys(obj)` returns the keys of an object value
+5. `iterator(value)` returns an iterator object appropriate for value's type. only works with strings, lists, & objects.

 std library: